 Country profile

-Sao Tome and Principe trails global peers in Infrastructure (45, 28th percentile) and Innovation (19, 5th percentile).
+Sao Tome and Principe trails global peers in Innovation (19, 4th percentile) and School Access and Gender Parity (4, 14th percentile).
 A coordinated reform effort is needed to strengthen education futures readiness.

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Wide gaps between dimensions reveal structural weaknesses that slow coordinated progress.
 Literacy or tertiary enrollment gaps thin the talent pipeline and limit the country’s capacity to develop future-ready skills.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.